se-edu/learningresources/contents/computerVision/cv.md

 ## What is CV
 Computer vision (CV) is a field of study of computer science concerning with the theories and technologies in building computer systems that can derive useful information from visual data.
-CV is a prominent field of study nowadays as it allows computers to autonomously solve problems that otherwise require human sight.<sup>[[1]](#footnote1)</sup>
+CV is a prominent field of study nowadays as it allows computers to autonomously solve problems that otherwise require human sight.<sup>[[1]](#footnote1)</sup> One notable example of such problems can be seen in smart traffic cameras that can extract car plates information from video feeds, a task that without computer vision would require a human to view the feeds and manually enter the cars' license numbers.<sup>[[14]](#footnote14)</sup>

 In computer vision, an image is represented by a number matrix, or a set of matrices, with each number in the matrix corresponds to the color value or intensity value of a pixel in the image.<sup>[[2]](#footnote2)</sup> With this representation, linear algebra can be exploited for many CV operations from the most basic like transformation to very complex like feature extraction and motion tracking.